SumoLogic/sumologic-documentation/docs/manage/security/log-search-audit-index.md

 ## Index retention period

-By default, the retention period of the Log Search Audit index is the same as the retention period of your Default Continuous Partition.
+By default, the retention period of the Log Search Audit index is the same as the retention period of your Default Partition.
 You can change the retention period by editing the partition that contains the index, `sumologic_search_usage_per_query`.
 For more information, see [Edit a Partition](../partitions-and-data-tiers/edit-partition.md).